DNA-Spot/Trace Data core table

 #Software_Type:

-The type of this Software.
+The type of this Software used to produce results recorded in this table.
 Allowed values: SpotLoc, Tracing, SpotLoc+Tracing, Segmentation, QC, Other

 SpotLoc+Tracing